Getting Maximum Range

 It is normal for estimated range to decrease slightly over the first few months before leveling off.
 Over time, you may see a gradual, but natural, decrease in range at full charge – this depends on factors such as the mileage and age of the Battery.
 Your Model Y will inform you in the unlikely event a hardware issue is causing excessive Battery or range degradation.

 The power meter on the touchscreen provides feedback on energy usage.

-The driving range displayed in Model Y is based on estimated remaining battery energy and EPA-rated consumption.
-It does not account for your personal driving patterns or external conditions.
+The driving range displayed in Model Y is an estimate of the remaining battery energy based on EPA-rated consumption.
+It may not account for your personal driving patterns or external conditions.
 The displayed range on the touchscreen may decrease faster than the actual distance driven.
 To view estimated range based on your recent energy consumption, open the Energy app to display the graph.

 When you are at risk of driving beyond the range of known charging locations, the touchscreen displays a message giving you the opportunity to display a list of charging locations that are within range.
 When you select a charging location from the list, Model Y provides navigation instructions and the turn-by-turn direction list displays the predicted amount of energy that will remain when you arrive at the charging destination.

 Trip Planner (if available in your market region) routes you through Supercharger locations to minimize the amount of time you spend charging and driving.
 To enable, touch .